ragnaroks/OneCellBackpacks/README.md

 require clear launcher's cache after upgrade or uninstall this mod.

 before uninstall this mod, make sure that your backpacks has cells for **origin** size.

+delete previous version before you upgrade this mod.